edisonpapers/lathrops-notes/1/README.md

 Phono publishing houses Kept star Cos of actors & stage and produced for family use Kinetographic phonograms of whole Dramas & Operas— No theatres with actors in Vogue

-Artificial Wood formed of compressed chloro-Celluloser Chlorinized & asbestos fibre & Talc—with solvent boiled<span style="color:red">*X Detail?*</span> & worked like wood fibre disintegated by water under pressure.— Bricks made 6 times the present side & dried in large iron chambers rapidly with 50 pct of sand prevent shrinking Cement used composed of a mixture of lime & Clay with Nitre producing intense local heat when in situ back fusing surfaces together.
+Artificial Wood formed of compressed ==Celluloser=={description="' 'chloro-' interlined above"} Chlorinized & asbestos fibre & Talc—with solvent boiled<span style="color:red">*X Detail?*</span> & worked like wood fibre disintegated by water under pressure.— Bricks made 6 times the present side & dried in large iron chambers rapidly with 50 pct of sand prevent shrinking Cement used composed of a mixture of lime & Clay with Nitre producing intense local heat when in situ back fusing surfaces together.

 Animal matter not used fixation of nitrogen produced vegitable nitrogenous articles in Endless number so vegitable steaks etc